-How to Make a Successful Job Search Cold Call
+How to Make a Successful Cold Call in a Job Search

 Making an unsolicited call to an employer to schedule a meeting or job interview is challenging.
 It can be nerve-wracking to pick up the phone to call someone you don’t know and ask them about job openings, but it works.

 If you can get to the right person, you’ll have an opportunity to pitch your skills and start the process of being considered for a job.